Inside: Raising a strong willed child is not easy, but in exchange, parents are taught many powerful lessons.

 We know our kids have the will, determination, and fortitude to do amazing things in the world, and we wish those who try to stand in their way good luck.

-So on those days you feel your spirited and determined offspring may have drained the very last bit of life out of you, think to the future.
+So on those days you feel your spirited and determined offspring may have drained the very last bit of life out of you, think ahead to the future.
 There will come a day when you will wake up to a quiet house and a hot solitary cup of coffee sans verbal warfare.
 Because of your hard work and nurturance of your child’s character, chances are good that some of these quiet mornings will be spent on the phone with them, hearing about their amazing adventures, setting the world on fire.